Lessons

 Deep peeling

 This very powerful peel can be particularly painful.
 It therefore requires a number of precautions, including cardiac monitoring (phenol is toxic to the heart) and local or general anesthesia.
-While a single session is enough to restore new skin, phenol causes intense burning, whitening and swelling of the skin.
+While a single session is all it takes to restore new skin, phenol causes intense burning, whitening and swelling of the skin.
 The skin remains pink for several months, requiring the application of a high SPF sun cream and avoidance of sun exposure.

-What to do after a peel?
+What to do after a peel

 Our selection for a peeling treatment at home